lamarquise/printf/README.md

 what algorythms i use to produce particular outcomes, and what can be found in each of my files and functions.

-__
-This is the part where i list all the flags and specifiers and then go on to say what happens when you have multiple at the same time (give examples?)

--- first ill talk about the parsing funcs, in order
--- then ill do all the handlers.
-__

 ### Options

 #### Specefiers